-Freshmen, four times a week, first term.
+Freshmen, three times a week, first half of year.

 MATHEMATICS B.-Trigonometry.
 As this subject offers the best opportunity for practical application of any of the branches of Mathematics, as soon as the formulae for the solution of triangles and the use of Tables have been learned, original problems for which the student secures the data himself are introduced.
 Surveying with field work is given to the young men.